Getting Organized at Work

 - Calendar or date book

 In addition, use one large file folder (vinyl ones are especially durable) to hold your vital paperwork.
-Keep it in your tote and bring it to every doctor’s appointment.
-Keep your original insurance card in the business card slot and stock the folder with:
+Keep it in your tote and bring it to every doctor appointment.
+Keep your original insurance card in the business-card slot and stock the folder with:

-- Your company’s policies: insurance, disability, vacation – anything pertinent to your situation.
+- Information on your company’s policies: insurance, disability, vacation — anything pertinent to your situation

-- Medical Reports: Set up by doctor or specialty.
+- Medical reports — organized by doctor or specialty

-- Health Insurance: Set up separate folders for:
+- Health insurance — create separate folders for:

 - blank forms

-- copies of forms submitted but not yet paid
+- copies of forms submitted but not yet reimbursed

-- a log to monitor insurance (click here for an easy-to-use example)
+- a log to monitor insurance claims (click here for a copy of our easy-to-use Health Insurance Claims Log)

-- Research: Set up separate folders by topic, such as surgery, chemotherapy, radiation, hormone therapy, nutrition & diet, exercise & physical therapy, psychology, spiritual
+- Research — create separate folders for topics such as surgery, chemotherapy, radiation, hormone therapy, nutrition & diet, exercise & physical therapy, psychology, spiritual

 - In the course of researching your diagnosis, you may consult with several doctors from different specialties.
-Keeping a Doctors' Notebook can help you remember "who said what".
-This can be a small loose-leaf binder with pre-printed pages (use our template or create your own) or a spiral notebook, with each doctor on a separate page.
-Maintain business cards for every doctor you see in a card file as well.
+Keeping a doctors notebook can help you remember who said what.
+This can be a small loose-leaf binder with pre-printed pages (use our Appointment Summary sheet or create your own) or a spiral notebook, with each doctor listed on a separate page.
+Keep a card file as well, to save business cards for every doctor you meet with.

 Electronic & Online Organizing